Fast builds of armel software on Linux x64

 Articles / pages about developing for ARM hardware or tools for so doing

-Create a non-EFI (old school) ARM Hard Float virtual machine image and boot files for Libvirt/KVM.
+Create a non-EFI (old school) ARM hardfloat virtual machine for Libvirt/KVM using a traditional interactive Debian install.

 Create a non-EFI (old school) ARM hardfloat virtual machine for Libvirt/KVM using packer to automate a repeatable process.